-The agency shall have a written policy/procedure on the secure storage of medication and medication administration supplies in a manner that prohibits theft or tampering and are properly secured as outlined in 304.03.03 and 304.03.05.
+The agency shall have a written policy/procedure on the secure storage of medication and medication administration supplies (needles and syringes) in a manner that prohibits theft or tampering and are properly secured as outlined in 304.03.03 and 304.03.05.
 In addition, all controlled substances must be double locked in a secure and discrete container/compartment.
 The policy shall have clear direction for the inventory, accounting, use and waste of all medications.

-Documentation: Provide the policy/procedure on securing medications.
+Documentation: Provide the policy/procedure on securing medications, controlled medications and medication administration supplies (needles and syringes).